VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 Multiple subscribers can handle a specific event.
 Aggregates publish events to an event bus; handlers register for specific types of event on the event bus and then deliver the events to the subscriber.
-In this bounded context, the only subscriber is a workflow.
+In this bounded context, the only subscriber is a process manager.

 ## User Stories